 Green Enchilada Sauce FAQs

-There is certainly some variation between green sauces but most are made from tomatillos, green chiles, onion, garlic, and spices.
-Tomatillos are widely used in Mexican cuisine and in their sauces!
+There are certainly variations among green sauces, but most are made with tomatillos, green chiles, onions, garlic, and spices.
+Tomatillos are widely used in Mexican cuisine, especially in their sauces!

-The main difference is the type of chili used to make the sauce.
-Red enchilada sauce uses red chiles (or ground chili powder) and green enchilada sauce uses green chiles.
+Red sauces taste earthy, while green sauces are fresh and bright.
+The main difference is the chiles: red sauce uses red chiles or chili powder, and green sauce uses green chiles.

-There isn’t a great way to replace one for another — salsa and enchilada sauces are different foods with different flavors.
+There’s no easy way to substitute one for the other—salsa and enchilada sauce are different foods with distinct flavors.

-Many people think that green sauce isn’t very spicy because tomatillos can be slightly sweet, but jalapeños definitely crank up the heat — green enchilada sauce can be mild or spicy hot, all depending on those peppers!
+Many think green sauce isn’t spicy because tomatillos are slightly sweet, but jalapeños add heat.
+Green enchilada sauce can be mild or spicy, depending on the peppers!

 How To Make Green Enchilada Sauce